AT THE LAW CENTER

 - Furnish one free copy of each of every issue of the bulletin and of the codified rules or supplements to the Office of the President, Congress, all appellate courts, the National Library, and such other agencies that Congress may select

 Only properly certified rules, regulations, and issuances adopted by government agencies within the definition provided for in the Administrative Code of 1987 are required to be filed with ONAR.
 Generally, those in scope are implementing rules of general or permanent character.

 UP Law Center Training and Convention Division (TCD)

-The UP Law Center Training and Convention Division spearheads the thrust of the Law Center for an empowered citizenry armed with strong legal consciousness and understanding for a just and humane society.
-Specifically, TCD pursues to upgrade the professional competence and public responsibility of the members of the Bar and Bench; further refine the skills of practicing lawyers; prepares Bar candidates for the Bar exam; and inform the public and members of the Bar legal academic circles of the recent developments in the different branches of law and allied disciplines.
+The Training and Convention Division (TCD) spearheads the thrust of the Law Center for an empowered citizenry armed with strong legal consciousness and understanding to attain a just and humane society.
+Specifically, TCD pursues the upgrade of professional competence and public responsibility of the members of the Bench and Bar; further refines the skills of practicing lawyers; prepares Bar candidates for the Bar Examination; and informs the public and members of the Bar and legal academic circles of recent developments in the different branches of the law and allied disciplines.